alexanderkoumis/basedfs/README.md

 # basedfs

-*Note* This is a skeleton UDP-based VFS designed for an OS class project.
+*Note* This is a skeleton UDP-based VFS designed for an OS class project (hence mini Linux/git guide at beginning).
 It can be touched, written to (but not read), and ls'd by the kernel, but is otherwise not functional beyond the scope required by the project.

 ## Setup VM